jeongnna/logger/README.md

 import stdoutforwarding as forwarding

 forwarding.start('out.log')
-print('This message will be printed in both stdout and out.log.')
+print('This message will be printed in both sys.stdout and out.log.')

 forwarding.stop()
-print('This message will be printed only in stdout.')
+print('This message will be printed only in sys.stdout.')
 ```